Daniel-Krzyczkowski/MicrosoftAzure/AksAndDocker4NetDevs/README.md

 ```
 kubectl replace serviceaccount default -f serviceaccount.yaml
 ```
+#### DEPRECIATED SECTION, PLEASE USE ABOVE SOLUTION TO PROVIDE ACCESS FROM AKS TO ACR

 6. Apply Ingress configuration in the specific namespace (dev-island in this case):
 ```
 kubectl apply -f ingress.yaml (namespace already included in the file)